grafana/pyroscope/docs/sources/view-and-analyze-profile-data/pyroscope-ui.md

 ## Single view

 The Single View page in Pyroscope's UI is built for in-depth profile analysis.
-Here, you can explore a single flamegraph with multiple viewing options and functionalities:
+Here, you can explore a single flame graph with multiple viewing options and functionalities:

 Table view
 : Breaks down the profiling data into a sortable table format.